duysqubix/gobc/README.md

 __If you have any questions, or just want to chat, [join us on Discord](https://discord.gg/eZg8bEYy).__

-Standing on the shoulders of giants, this is a fun project to create, _yet another_, GameBoy emulator in Golang.
+Standing on the shoulders of giants, this is a fun project to create, _yet another_, GameBoy emulator.

 <!---
 Generate GIF with the layout and captions